 Commercial trucks, also called semis, tractor-trailers, or big-rigs, are beasts of the road.
 Anyone who shares the road with these vehicles must be cautious of potential hazards, such as blind spots and differences in how the vehicles handle.
 Even a seemingly small error can result in a catastrophic accident.

+Truck accidents are different than regular car accidents as they often result in far worse injuries.
 Truck drivers and those sharing the road should be constantly aware of risk factors for truck accidents and should take steps to prevent these accidents from occurring.